If the decision is made to have ACL surgery, then there are some ACL graft options you might want to avoid!

 - But even if you do everything right the research indicates that about 10 to 15% of ACL reconstructions will fail.

-- Whilst other graft options such as LARS and allografts have been less successful than this and for this reason, many surgeons will recommend avoiding these options.
+- Whilst other graft options such as LARS and allografts have been less successful than grafts taken from your own body.
+For this reason, many surgeons will recommend avoiding these options.

-Where do I start with choosing the right ACL graft for me?
+Where do you start with choosing the right ACL graft?

 - So which ACL graft type should a person choose if they elect to undergo ACL reconstruction surgery?